kiwiirc/irc-framework/docs/events.md

 **whowas**

-The response includes the latest known data.
+The response root includes the latest data `historical[0]` to maintain backwards compatibility.
-If more than one RPL_WHOWASUSER is returned by the server, older ones are stored in the same format in the 'historical' array from newest to oldest.
+The `historical` array contains all RPL_WHOWASUSER responses with the newest being first.

-If the requested user was not found, error will contain 'no_such_nick'.
+If the requested user was not found, `error` will contain 'no_such_nick'.

+> Note: The available data can vary depending on the network.

 ~~~javascript
 {
     nick: 'prawnsalad',